Matt Savitsky

 LIFE UNDER GLASS

-In the theatre, we enacted shame, rejection, dependence and love.
-In this process, we did not set out to reach a true, final identity, but, instead, adopt theatrical conventions through which a number of identities emerge.
-As performers, we try on various, rough personae that, at different times; pay tribute to their own campy existence; are dependent on stage and ambient lighting; and assert attitudes that reject obvious orientation.
+Free from having to rehearse for the “real thing”, our performances take on a purpose closer to that of role play.
+Through games and simple task-based actions, we enacted shame, rejection, dependence and love.
+In this process, we try on various, rough personae that, at different times; pay tribute to their own campy existence; are dependent on stage and ambient lighting; and assert attitudes that reject obvious orientation.

 Donning a mask is not always tied to a conscious need to ward off danger, but can be a highly imaginative state that works to offset the imposition of convention with an irrefutable self-design.
 Assuming roles – masks, abstracted figures, personae - strikes at the root of appearances.
 This queer tradition raises questions around the formation of identity by complicating the normative routes by which we recognize authenticity.